 The kitchen was always going to be the most important room in the house for Mary, who is a food writer, and rather than being put off by its dated kitchen she was delighted.

-Owner: Mary Gwynn, food writer and author of many cookery books, (The WI Cookbook: The First 100 Years, Ebury, is one of her most recent) lives here with her lurcher Phoebe, and Jack Russell Ruby
+Owner: Mary Gwynn, food writer and author of many cookery books, (The WI Cookbook: The First 100 Years) lives here with her lurcher Phoebe, and Jack Russell Ruby

-Property: A Grade II-listed timber-framed Weald hall house, possibly built as early as 1450, in a Conservation Area, near Tunbridge Wells on the Kent/East Sussex border
+Property: A Grade II-listed timber-framed Weald hall house, possibly built as early as 1450, near Tunbridge Wells

 What she did: Demolished an outhouse and a downstairs bedroom extension, adding a kitchen extension with a glass link to a new vaulted bedroom extension.
 Mary restored the home’s many period features

-The planning department, however, suggested knocking down an outbuilding and ground-floor extension (added in 2001) and replacing it with a downstairs bedroom connected to a new kitchen extension by a glass link, so it ended up being a much more complicated job.
+‘I was just imagining a little shuffling around of the kitchen, with a small extension,’ adds Mary, ‘but the planning department suggested knocking down an outbuilding and ground-floor extension and replacing it with a downstairs bedroom connected to a new kitchen extension by a glass link.
+So it ended up being a much more complicated job.’

-However, as the true character of the original home started to emerge Mary found that her cherished family heirlooms and assorted auction finds were coming together to create a comfortable and very harmonious home with something to interest and catch the eye at every turn.
+Mary has now put that behind her.
+As the true character of the original house started to emerge, she found that her cherished family heirlooms and assorted antiques gathered from auction houses were coming together to create a comfortable and very harmonious home.

 ‘These are all things I’ve moved from house to house, things that I remember seeing in my grandparents’ homes even, so it’s great to see them have a chance to shine – just like the house itself.’